lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FP: Field Position is a value that is used to identify the position where each instance of a field appears in the header.

-* SCHC Fragment: A data unit that carries a subset of a SCHC packet.
-SCHC Fragmentation is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}

 * Inactivity Timer.
 A timer used after receiving a SCHC fragment to detect when there is an error and there is no possibility